CygenceTech/content-ops-starter/content/pages/blog/technology-and-it-support-in-manufacturing-driving-efficiency-and-innovation.md

 ---
 type: PostLayout
-title: 'Technology and IT Support in Manufacturing: Driving Efficiency and Innovation'
+title: 'Technology and AI Support in Manufacturing: Driving Efficiency and Innovation'
 date: '2024-04-11'
 author: content/data/person1.json
 excerpt: 'Technology and IT Support in Manufacturing: Driving Efficiency and Innovation'